Sheaves and symplectic geometry of cotangent bundles: The Kashiwara-Schapira stack for orbit categories

 \section{The Kashiwara-Schapira stack for orbit categories}

 In this section we set $\cor = \Z/2\Z$.
 We have defined the usual sheaf operations for the triangulated orbit categories $\Orb(\cor_M)$ and we can define a Kashiwara-Schapira stack in this situation.
 We give quickly the analogs of the results obtained in the previous sections.
+For a conic subset $S$ of $T^*M$ we recall the categories $\OrbL{S}(\cor_M)$, $\OrbL{[S]}(\cor_M)$, $\OrbL{(S)}(\cor_M)$ and $\Orb(\cor_M;S)$ (see Notation~\ref{not:micro_categories}).